department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 - We may call for using a more plain language version of a word or to define it in body copy.
 - We may call for using a preferred version on VA.gov when different VA agencies use variations for the same word.

 For terms that are not on this list, refer to [Merriam-Webster](www.merriam-webster.com).
+For common VA acronyms, go to [Abbreviations and acronyms](https://department-of-veterans-affairs.github.io/vets-design-system-documentation/content-style-guide/abbreviations-and-acronyms).

 ---